ddj231/react-native-highlightr/README.md

 # react-native-highlightr

-react-native-highlightr is a simple a react native code editor component.
+react-native-highlightr is a react native code editor component.
 It wraps the Highlightr cocoapod and supports syntax higlighting for all languages supported by highlightrjs.

 *currently ios only*